Boston in 3 Days: a guidebook for getting the most out of your visit

 Get around by subway with a Charlie ticket

-If some of the tourist attractions you want to visit are further away from the center or your accommodation is on the outskirts, I recommend you to use the subway, known as "T".
+If some of the tourist attractions you want to visit are further away from the center or your accommodation is located on the outskirts, I recommend you to use the subway, known as "T".

 Currently, the subway consists of 5 lines that are quite easy to use, but for more security you can download the Boston subway app on your cell phone to organize your routes.